Saif-Uddin-93/day-scheduler/README.md

 ## Usage

-The game can be displayed which each stage of the game show in the GIF below:
+The calendar can display calendar events for selected dates as shown in the GIF below:

 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/images/demo.gif)